 Do you notice the morning after Saint Patrick’s Day or New Year’s your mouth is exceptionally dry?
 Your tongue sticks to the insides of your cheeks or the roof of your mouth, leaving you gasping for a tall glass of ice water?
 Well, you aren’t alone in your sticky-mouth situation.
 Consumption of alcohol can result in a very dry and sticky mouth and tongue.
 Is this alcohol-induced dry mouth anything to worry about?
 Or just an irritating result of having too much fun?

 Why so dry?

 Alcohol is a diuretic.
 When you drink alcohol the body processes it in a way that causes excess urination.
 Through a complex interplay of the alcohol molecules and hormones in the pituitary gland, even a few drinks greatly impacts how much water is pushed out of your system.
-If you think you can drink water in between your gin and tonics to stave off that morning dry mouth, think again.
+If you think you can drink a glass of water in between each of your gin and tonics to stave off that morning dry mouth, think again.
 It takes a lot more water than one glass per drink to stave off the diuretic effects of alcohol.
 Even if you try to keep up, you likely will still urinate more water than you should if you want to stay well hydrated.

 Is dry mouth really that bad?

-Additionally, many alcoholic beverages are acidic, which is bad news for your biofilm.
-If they are not inherently acidic, then they still cause the pH to drop in the mouth when consumed.
-Sipping a glass of wine or two over the course of a 2 hour meal will force the pH in your mouth to stay below the critical point of 5.5 for a long period of time, which makes cavity-causing bacteria very happy.
+Additionally, many alcoholic beverages are themselves acidic, which is bad news for your biofilm.
+If your drink of choice is not inherently acidic, the alcoholic drinks can still cause the pH to drop in the mouth when consumed.
+Sipping a glass of wine or two over the course of a two hour meal will force the pH in your mouth to stay below the critical point of 5.5 for a long period of time, which makes cavity-causing bacteria very happy.
 The pH of beer and wine both sit around 3.2.
 Also, consider that sugary beverages have well-documented detrimental effects on tooth health.
 Those negative effects are worse when sugary drinks are sipped over a long period of time rather than consumed quickly.
 Unfortunately, many mixed drinks are high in sugary juice, sweetened soda, or even contain simple syrup, a fancy way of saying liquid sugar.
 And, people are likely to linger over an alcoholic beverage, sipping it slowly.
 While drinking slowly is good for your blood alcohol levels, it can be terrible for your tooth enamel.

 - Drink a glass of water between alcoholic beverages